HarshKadam0609/SQL-Project-IMDb-Movies-Analysis/README.md

 on average ratings and performance metrics.
 - Generated concise and actionable business insights which can be helpful in producing potential high-grossing, multilingual movies.
-- Ensured query optimisation and syntactical excellence in SQL coding, resulting in accurate and efficient queries that could be easily understood by others.
+- Ensured query optimization and syntactical excellence in SQL coding, resulting in accurate and efficient queries that could be easily understood by others.